soh2970/CPP-group-project-horror-game/README.md

 - Current solution uses keyboard-based fallback input instead of voice-based gameplay.
 - GraphicsScene UI positioning is static and may require dynamic scaling improvements.

-## Screenshots

-Included in the repository is a visual snapshot of the project folder and challenge overlay.

 ## License

-This project is part of CS3307A – Object-Oriented Design and Analysis at Western University.
+This project is part of CS3307B – Object-Oriented Design and Analysis at Western University.
 For academic use only.